generative-ai-cdk-constructs

 Prepare the Agent

-Creating an agent alias will also prepare the agent, so if you create an alias with addAlias or by providing an aliasName when creating the agent then you should not set shouldPrepareAgent to true on other resources.
+Creating an agent alias will not prepare the agent, so if you create an alias with addAlias or by providing an aliasName when creating the agent then you should set shouldPrepareAgent to true.

 Prompt Overrides